mulesoft/osprey/README.md

 No matter which option you go through, it's imporant for you to recognize the following sections in your code.

 #### Osprey Initialization
-You can intialize Osprey as follow:
+You can initialize Osprey as follow:
 ```javascript

 api = osprey.create('/api', app, {